DrSiemer/CodeMerger/README.md

 ## Features

 - **Project-Based Settings**: Saves all your file selections, merge order, and window state in a local `.allcode` file for each project
-- **`.gitignore` Aware**: The file browser automatically hides files and folders listed in your `.gitignore` file.
+- **`.gitignore` Aware**: The file browser automatically hides files and folders listed in your `.gitignore` file
 - **New File Detection**: Automatically scans your project for new files that match your filetype settings and alerts you with a visual indicator.
-New files are highlighted in the file manager for easy review.
+New files are highlighted in the file manager for easy review
 - **Token Counting**: Calculates the total token count of your selected files to help you stay within an LLM's context limit
+- **Customizable Prompts**: Configure a default prompt that is automatically prepended to your code when using the "Copy Merged" button.
+You can also set application-wide default intro and outro texts for the wrapper feature
-- **Customizable Wrapper Text**: Add custom text (like prompts or instructions) before and after the merged code block
+- **Customizable Wrapper Text**: Add project-specific text (like prompts or instructions) before and after the merged code block.
+You can easily load your predefined default prompts
 - **Drag & Drop Reordering**: Easily reorder the files in your merge list to control the final output structure
 - **Compact Mode**: A small, always-on-top, draggable window for quick copy-pasting while you work
 - **Recent Projects**: Quickly switch between your recent project folders